 \section{xBD georeference correction}

 While the original xBD images were distributed as standard PNG files for the xView2 competition, a subsequent release provided georeferenced raster versions.
-In this release, building polygons are supplied with coordinates in both the image space (x–y pixel coordinates) and the georeferenced space (longitude–latitude).
-Upon inspection, we observed that the x–y coordinates align perfectly with the images, as in the original challenge dataset, but the lon–lat coordinates exhibit systematic misalignment.
-Specifically, the building footprints are correctly georeferenced, whereas the raster images appear shifted—likely due to a projection error during the georeferencing of the original PNG files.
+In this release, building polygons are supplied with coordinates in both image space ($xy$ pixel coordinates) and geographical space (longitude–latitude).
+Upon inspection, we observed that the $xy$ coordinates align perfectly with the images, as in the original challenge dataset, but the \emph{lon–lat} coordinates exhibit systematic misalignment.
+Specifically, the building footprints are correctly georeferenced, whereas the raster images appear shifted, likely due to a projection error during the georeferencing of the original PNG files.
 Since we need the correct image extents to download the corresponding Sentinel images, it was essential to correct for this misalignment.

 To do this, we leveraged the fact that the building footprint coordinates are correct in both coordinate systems and used them as ground control points (GCPs) to register the images.
 This approach, however, can only be applied to patches containing enough buildings, and many tiles do not contain any.
-Our analysis revealed that all tiles derived from the same original MAXAR image share a consistent spatial shift, suggesting that a global affine transformation per MAXAR image could generalize the correction to all tiles.
+Our analysis revealed that all tiles derived from the same original MAXAR image share a consistent spatial shift, suggesting that a global affine transformation per MAXAR image could achieve the correction for all tiles.

-Our correction procedure consists of three steps: (i) we compute an affine transformation $\mathbf{A}_i$ for each tile $i$ containing sufficient GCPs; (ii) we derive a robust global transformation $\mathbf{A}_{\text{global}}$ by taking the element-wise median across all individual transforms, and (iii) we correct residual offsets by enforcing that GCPs located on image edges (i.e., with x or y coordinates equal to 0 or 1024) map exactly to the tile boundaries.
+Our correction procedure consists of three steps: (i) we compute an affine transformation $\mathbf{A}_i$ for each tile $i$ containing sufficient GCPs; (ii) we derive a robust global transformation $\mathbf{A}_{\text{global}}$ by taking the element-wise median across all individual transforms, and (iii) we correct residual offsets by enforcing that GCPs located on image edges (i.e., with $x$- or $y$-coordinates equal to 0 or 1024) map exactly to the tile boundaries.
 This global transformation is then applied to all tiles to correct the spatial misalignment.

-While this approach is somewhat heuristic, it successfully recovers the original regular grid used to partition MAXAR images into 1024×1024 patches, as demonstrated in \cref{fig:alignment}.
+While the described approach is somewhat heuristic, it successfully recovers the original regular grid used to partition MAXAR images into 1024×1024 patches, as demonstrated in \cref{fig:alignment}.
 The corrected georeferencing ensures accurate spatial alignment between the xBD dataset and auxiliary satellite imagery sources.